 Probation: Any student who, for the second time, fails to meet the requirements of the Satisfactory Academic Progress Scale at the end of the semester will be placed on Academic Probation.
 A student may appeal in writing to the Committee on Academic Standards.
 However, if any student who, for the second time, earns less than a 0.8 cumulative grade point average, the student will forego probation and will be dismissed from the University.
 A student may appeal the dismissal in writing to the Committee on Academic Standards.
 If the Committee grants the appeal, the Dean will determine an academic plan that the student must follow.
 If the student fails to follow the plan, the student will be dismissed from the University and will have no opportunity to appeal the decision for future reinstatement.
-Students on probation may enroll and fully participate in the Academic Enhancement Seminar (AES 111).
 Students on probation will be assigned an Advisor in their college or the Biddle Institute to engage in bi-monthly intrusive advising conferences.
 Attendance logs with notes on the meeting will document the student's commitment to academic success.
-Failure to attend the Academic Enhancement Seminar, mandatory advising conferences and/or failure to complete activities assigned by the Advisor will jeopardize an appeal regarding any future sanctions later in the student's career including application for readmission under the Phoenix Policy.
+Failure to attend the mandatory advising conferences and/or failure to complete activities assigned by the Advisor will jeopardize an appeal regarding any future sanctions later in the student's career including application for readmission under the Phoenix Policy.